USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 ### Fields Automatically Set by CoST

 Some fields of a control strategy that appear on the **Summary** tab are set automatically by the CoST software and are not specified by the user.
 Note that some of these summarize the results of the strategy analysis, so information for them is not available until after the strategy has been run.
-The automatically set fields are described in [Table 4-4](#fields_on_the_control_strategy_summary_tab_automatically_set_by_cost_table).
+The automatically set fields are described in Table {@tbl:fields_on_the_control_strategy_summary_tab_automatically_set_by_cost_table}.

 <a id=fields_on_the_control_strategy_summary_tab_automatically_set_by_cost_table></a>
-**Table 4-4.
-Fields Automatically Set by CoST**

 Field|Description
 ----------------------------------|------------------------------------------------------------------------------------------------------